 After Mike passed away, I felt as though FTD had been all powerful in our lives.
 Taking Noah’s father.
 Making me a widow at 32.
 Forcing me to leave the community and the home where Mike and I had planned to raise a family.
 And, I was so angry about it.
 I became determined that FTD would not have the final word in Mike’s life or in my family’s story.
 In the summer of 2012, I contacted The Association for Frontotemporal Degeneration and offered myself as an advocate and a volunteer.
 This was the start of a relationship that enables me to be a voice for families and take some of the power back from FTD.

 In the past six years I have spoken on the local, national and international stage at colleges, conferences, hospitals, the Massachusetts State House and on Capitol Hill to share Mike’s story and our family’s experience with rare disease.
 I have become the Director of Caregiver Support Services and Public Relations at the MGH Frontotemporal Disorders Unit.
-I have been appointed to the National Alzheimer’s Project Act (NAPA) Advisory Council on Alzheimer’s Research Care and Services.
+In 2019 I was appointed as co-chair to the National Alzheimer’s Project Act (NAPA) Advisory Council on Alzheimer’s Research Care and Services.
 I now sit on the Advisory Council of the Massachusetts Alzheimer’s Disease Research Center.
 I have reached thousands of individuals walking the journey of FTD, Alzheimer’s Disease and related dementias.
 But, it is not enough.
 More people need to hear about the experiences of caregivers.
 More people need to know how they can support their loved ones, friends, neighbors, and colleagues who are struggling with rare disease.
 We all need to be reminded that resources, support and love are out there.